bitcraze/bitcraze-website/src/products/micro-sd-card-deck.md

 Read and write data to a micro SD card
 %}

-The micro SD card deck adds the possibility to read and write data to a micro SD card.
+The {% poplink sd-card-deck %} adds the possibility to read and write data to a micro SD card.
 Maybe you have the need to store a lot of log data and the bandwidth of the radio is not enough?
 Write it to a SD card and slot it into you computer for instant access.
 Or write a configuration file to the SD card in your